hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 Apache SkyWalking provides an alerting mechanism to measure application performance according to a list of pre-defined metrics, e.g., _service_resp_time_, _database_access_resp_time_, and _service_sla_.
 It will trigger alerting when some metrics reach its pre-defined thresholds.
 We can define new metrics or customize the existing metrics with new thresholds.

-Here is the alarms page from SkyWalking UI showing all the triggered alerting for deployed multi-tier music app:
+Here is the alarms page from SkyWalking UI showing all the triggered alerting for deployed multi-tier *music* app:

 ![](/img/sw-app-alarms.png)

 T﻿he alarms page shows *Successful rate of service agent::app is lower than 80% in 2 minutes of last 10 minutes*.
-It indicates issue from the frontend app server in multi-tier music application.
+It indicates issue from the frontend app server in multi-tier *music* application.

-I﻿t's triggered by the following metric alerting rule _service_sla_:
+The alerts are triggered by the following metric alerting rule _service_sla_:

 ```markdown
   service_sla_rule: